 Forecast is available to assess equity in your public art collection

-We partnered with St. Louis Park, MN to complete a pilot equity review led by Forecast consultant Tricia Heuring.
-We are seeing the need for equity reviews now more than ever as public art administrators face this challenge and commit to more equitable, fair and just practices.
+We partnered with St. Louis Park, MN to complete a pilot equity audit led by Forecast consultant Tricia Heuring.
+We are seeing the need for equity audits now more than ever as public art administrators face this challenge and commit to more equitable, fair and just practices.

 Forecast’s Public Art Program and Collection Equity Review for St. Louis Park is a valuable assessment with concrete steps to implement and improve our processes, and ultimately our public art collection.

 – Sean Walther, Planning and Zoning Supervisor, City of St. Louis Park

 Our equity audits use comprehensive benchmarking tools to identify inequities in public art collections as related to race, gender, immigration status, and more.
 We help program administrators, committees and communities identify gaps, prioritize initiatives, set targets and other program goals, assign accountability, and measure the impact of initiatives.